lmu-osc/Introduction-Simulations-in-R/random-numbers-generators.md

 Draw 1000 values from a poisson distribution with a lambda of 50.
 Draw 30 values from a uniform distribution between 0 and 10.

-Try it out in your local exercice script.
+Try it out in your local exercise script.

 ***